-You must notify the Group Insurance Representative (GIR) at your employing agency or university if:
+You must notify the MyBenefits Service Center (MBSC), or your Group Insurance Representative (GIR) at your employing agency or university if:

-You and/or your dependents experience a change of address.
-When you and/or your dependents move, you must notify the GIR at your employing agency.
+◆ You and/or your dependents experience a change of address.
+When you move, you must notify the GIR at your employing agency.
+However, when your dependents move, you must utilize the Self-Service Tools online at MyBenefits.illinois.gov to report your dependent(s)' new address.
 Updating your address with the personnel office or payroll department does not automatically update your address for group insurance purposes.
 If enrolled in the Commuter Savings Program (CSP), you will need to verify that the plan administrator has the correct information on their website.
 Changing your address does not automatically change your health plan to a plan in that geographic area.
-Make sure to contact your GIR immediately when moving to a new address as you may be eligible to change health plans.
-You have 60 days from the date of your move to change health plans.
-Refer to the managed care coverage map in the Benefit Choice Options booklet for health plan options available in your county.